apache/flink/docs/dev/table/sqlClient.md

 - specifies a parallelism of 1 for queries executed in this streaming environment,
 - specifies an event-time characteristic, and
 - runs queries in the `table` result mode.
-- creates two `HiveCatalog` (type: hive) named with their own default databases and specified hive site path.
+- creates two `HiveCatalog` (type: hive) named with their own default databases and specified Hive conf directory.
 Hive version of the first `HiveCatalog` is `2.3.4` by default and that of the second one is specified as `1.2.1`.
 - use `catalog_1` as the current catalog of the environment upon start, and `mydb1` as the current database of the catalog.

 Depending on the use case, a configuration can be split into multiple files.
 Therefore, environment files can be created for general purposes (*defaults environment file* using `--defaults`) as well as on a per-session basis (*session environment file* using `--environment`).
 Every CLI session is initialized with the default properties followed by the session properties.
 For example, the defaults environment file could specify all table sources that should be available for querying in every session whereas the session environment file only declares a specific state retention time and parallelism.
 Both default and session environment files can be passed when starting the CLI application.
 If no default environment file has been specified, the SQL Client searches for `./conf/sql-client-defaults.yaml` in Flink's configuration directory.